Ocean Simulation with FFT and WebGPU

 We clearly see the pattern of waves in the gradient map.
 The red channel is the x component of the gradient, and the green channel is the z component.

-You may notice the visual artefacts in the corners of the gradient map.
-This is likely caused by the Phillips Spectrum, choosing another spectrum such as JONSWAP could help reduce these artefacts.
+You may notice the visual artifacts in the corners of the gradient map.
+This is likely caused by the Phillips Spectrum, choosing another spectrum such as JONSWAP could help reduce these artifacts.
 They also disappear with time, so starting the simulation at t=60s is also a solution.

 We are getting there!
 But now we will take some time to make it look even better.